TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-05-09-new-in-ecs-simpler-config.md

 <br>

-What if you miss to upgrade an imported config?
+What if you miss upgrading an imported config?
 Don't worry.
-We've added **safe checker** that goes through provided configs and warns you about an old configuration.
+We've added a **safe checker** that goes through provided configs and warns you about an old configuration.

 <img src="/assets/images/posts/2022/ecs_warning.png" class="img-thumbnail mb-2" style="max-width: 45em">